Ketamine Infusion Therapy: How Long Do Side Effects Last and...

 What makes ketamine a compelling therapeutic tool?
 Ketamine’s ability to modulate pain sensitivity and induce altered states of consciousness—ranging from hypnotic to dissociative—provides a unique framework for therapeutic exploration.
 These states can help individuals confront and process difficult emotions, leading to transformative experiences.
 Historically, ketamine has been utilized in various medical settings, primarily as an anesthetic.
 However, its increasing application in psychotherapy marks a significant shift toward using it as a mental health treatment.

 KAP is an emerging therapeutic approach that blends the pharmacological effects of ketamine with psychotherapy techniques.
-This combination has garnered increasing interest in recent years, particularly for its efficacy in alleviating symptoms of PTSD, depression, and anxiety disorders that have resisted traditional treatments.
+This combination has garnered increasing interest in recent years, particularly for its efficacy in alleviating symptoms of PTSD, depression, chronic pain and anxiety disorders that have resisted traditional treatments.
 The incorporation of talk therapy enhances the overall therapeutic experience, facilitating a deeper understanding of emotions and behaviors.

 Ketamine is classified as a Schedule III controlled substance, indicating its potential for abuse.
 Initially approved by the FDA in 1970 for pain management, a derivative called esketamine received approval in 2019 specifically for treatment-resistant depression.
 While ketamine’s use for mental health conditions remains off-label, healthcare providers commonly prescribe it under medical supervision.
 Due to its controlled status, prescribers are required to adhere to strict regulations, emphasizing the need for specialized training and adherence to available research.